ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/indie-bay-snacks-months-supply-prize.markdown

   \ tote, a lanyard & a card holder by completing the form below before 23:59 on 27th\
   \ of August 2018."
 has-winner: false
-prize-description: "A month's supply of Indie Bay Snacks PLUS a tote, a lanyard &\
+prize-description: "A month's supply (i.e., 30 snacks) of Indie Bay Snacks PLUS a\
-  \ a card holder."
+  \ tote, a lanyard & a card holder."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---